eums/website/index.markdown

 ---
 ---

-![Chorus and Symphony Orchestra following the performance of Verdi's Requiem in 2013]({{ site.assets }}/img/symphony-chorus-verdi-2013.jpg)
+![Chorus and Symphony Orchestra at the performance of Verdi's Requiem in 2013]({{ site.assets }}/img/symphony-chorus-verdi-2013.jpg)

 ## Who are we?